CONIFA World Football Cup: Barawa 2018

-North Macedonia 2020 (canceled)
+North Macedonia 2020 (cancelled)

 In January 2019, at the CONIFA Annual General Meeting in Kraków, Poland, Somaliland was voted in a non-binding vote before the decision was finalized by the executive committee the following day.
 The 2020 competition will be the first CONIFA World Football Cup to be hosted outside Europe, with previous host Barawa holding the competition in London.
 However, on the 19th of August 2019 Conifa announced that the cup would not be held in Somaliland due to logistical difficulties.
 In December 2019 CONIFA announced that the relocated tournament would take place in Skopje, North Macedonia.
-On 23 March 2020 CONIFA announced that the tournament will not be taking place in North Macedonia from 30 May – 7 June because of the coronavirus pandemic.
+On 23 March 2020 CONIFA announced that the tournament will not be taking place in North Macedonia from 30 May – 7 June because of the COVID-19 pandemic.
 The Tournament was eventually cancelled by CONIFA with the organisation outlining plans to expand continental tournaments.

-Kurdistan Region - Iraq 2024 (canceled)
+Kurdistan Region - Iraq 2024 (cancelled)

-ConIFA have announced that the 2024 CONIFA World Cup hosting rights had been awarded to Kurdistan FA on their official twitter account on 9 May 2023.
-On 30 April 2024 the Kurdistan Football Association announced that the tournament would be postponed until "Summer 2025" citing security concerns preventing some teams from traveling to the region.
-On 9 September 2024 CONIFA announced that the Kurdistan Football Association were suspended after withdrawing from hosting the 2024 tournament, and the revised 2025 tournament, until a fee had been paid.
-The tournament was subsequently canceled.
+On 9 May 2023, ConIFA announced on its official twitter account that the 2024 CONIFA World Cup hosting rights had been awarded to Kurdistan FA.
+On 30 April 2024 the Kurdistan Football Association announced that the tournament would be postponed until "Summer 2025" citing security concerns preventing some teams from travelling to the region.
+On 9 September 2024 CONIFA announced that the Kurdistan Football Association was suspended after withdrawing from hosting the 2024 tournament, and the revised 2025 tournament, until a fee had been paid.
+The tournament was subsequently cancelled.